puppetlabs/puppet-specifications/language/types_values_variables.md

 While the key is generally not restricted, it is recommended that `Undef` is not accepted as a key (not accepting `Undef` is the default, and default for hashes that conforms to the `Data` type).

+The hash maintains the order of the entires so that iteration over the hash yields the entries in the order they were inserted.
+When hashes are merged (using the `+` operator), the order of the keys in the constructed hash have the same order as the LHS side keys, and the RHS keys not present in the LHS are inserted at the end of the resulting hash in their RHS order.

 #### Type Algebra on Hash